 paper 8 1/2" x 11"/ OUT OF PRINT (Download Available)

-Write-on/wipe-off maps of Indiana showing counties and rivers are available in two sizes for class, home, or office.
+Write-on/wipe-off map of Indiana showing counties and rivers are available for class, home, or office.

 large vinyl 36" x 48" with grommets for hanging